jprjr/lua-music-visualizer/README.md

 * `ENABLE_NSF=0` (requires `nsfplay`, see above for URL)
 * `ENABLE_VGM=0` (requires `libvgm`, see above for URL)
 * `ENABLE_ALL=0` (enables all decoders)

+I've also included Docker files for cross-compiling to Windows, Linux, and OSX.

+The OSX cross-compiler requires a copy of the macOS SDK.
+Long-story short, you'll have to build your own local copy of my [macOS cross-compiler image](https://github.com/jprjr/docker-osxcross) before using the Docker images.

+I've added easy targets to the Makefile for using Docker:

+* `make release` makes the standard release binaries.
+    * Decodes raw PCM, WAV, FLAC, MP3
+    * Uses libsamplerate
+    * Uses LuaJIT
+    * Uses KISSFFT
+* `make everything` makes binaries with all decoders, which may not be redistributable.
+    * Same as above, also decodes SPC, NSF/NSFe, VGM, HES, KSS, GBS, GBR, AY, SGC, NSD
+    * Uses snes_spc
+    * Uses NSFPlay
+    * Uses libvgm
+    * uses libnezplug

 ## What happens